-- Students must satisfy SUNY Canton General Admission's requirements. - Students must have prerequisites for College Algebra (MATH 121) (Math A Exam plus 1 year) - Transfer student must have completed College Algebra (MATH 121) or equivalent with a 2.0, and Basic Communications GER 10 with at least a 2.5.
+- Students must have prerequisites to enroll in a Math GER 1 course.
+(Math A Exam plus 1 year) and ENGL 101. - Students transfering into the 2nd semester or later of the program must have completed a Math GER 1 course with a 2.0, and Basic Communications GER 10 with at least a 2.5.